Whyzanet/WhyzaGC/README.md

 I also picked up from United Nuclear a small speciman bottle of uranium ore chunks, a geiger counter test card and a Fiestaware glazed plate, the latter having the greatest radiation emissions detected among all the samples I have.

 An airplane flight would also be an interesting test environment due to increased cosmic ( though less terrestrial ) radiation levels at altitude.
 Latitude also affects background cosmic radiation with higher levels the closer you are to the poles.
-Calculator available at https://jag.cami.jccbi.gov/
+Interesting calculator available at https://jag.cami.jccbi.gov/

 Measured Test Results in order of strength: